 At the very minimum, Facebook shares whatever is on your public profile, such as your name and profile picture.

-Google typically hands over either your email address or, as mobile becomes increasingly important, your phone number, giving the folks at the app the ability to contact you if they need to.
+Google typically hands over either your email address or, as mobile becomes increasingly important, your phone number, giving the app developers the ability to contact you if they need.

 If you remember the Cambridge Analytica data scandal, you’ll remember that this issue was part of what was at the center of the said scandal.
 Cambridge Analytica, a political research firm, used Facebook to access data on about 50 million users.
 Their method?
 A third-party quiz app designed to give users information about their true personalities.

 While this may not seem like a big deal, the issue was that the users did not provide their consent, and were not even aware that the app was collecting data on them and passing it along.